zinon/Rprog3/CodeBook.md

 A description of all transformation steps is given below.
 Data are processed by the `run_analysis.R` code, which is also responsible to create an new tidy dataset.

 1. For each of the training and test datasets found in the corresponding subdirectories, do the following
-   a.
-Read the feature names from the `features.txt` file (cached data are used if necessary)
+   - Read the feature names from the `features.txt` file (cached data are used if necessary)
-   b.
-Read the `X` values (aka 'set') and subset according to the interesting variables.
+   - Read the `X` values (aka 'set') and subset according to the interesting variables.
 These are columns the representing only the mean and standard deviation values.
-   c.
-Attached the result to the `combinedData` in the `getDataset` function
+   - Attached the result to the `combinedData` in the `getDataset` function
-   d.
-Associate additional columns to represent activity ID's.
+   - Associate additional columns to represent activity ID's.
 Then subject IDs reading from `y_<dataset>.txt` (aka `lables`) and `subject_<dataset>.txt` (aka `subjects`)files respectively.
-   e.
-Bind the result to the `combinedData` and return to the call function.
+   - Bind the result to the `combinedData` and return to the call function.
-   f.
-Read the `activity_labels.txt`:
+   - Read the `activity_labels.txt`:

    `1 WALKING
    2 WALKING_UPSTAIRS